-To seamlessly serve our broker partners and customers across Europe regardless of the final outcome of the Brexit negotiations, we have announced our intent to establish a new, wholly owned insurance subsidiary incorporated in the Republic of Ireland and based in Dublin (subject to authorisation).
+To seamlessly serve our broker partners and customers across Europe regardless of the final outcome of the Brexit negotiations, we have established a new, wholly owned insurance subsidiary incorporated in the Republic of Ireland and based in Dublin.

 No action is required on your part.
 All existing policies and agreements remain valid.

-We will keep these pages updated as the process for our authorisation progresses.
-Please check back here to see the latest information.
+We will keep these pages updated, please check back here to see the latest information.

 Proposed Transfer of insurance business from Travelers Insurance Company Limited to Travelers Insurance DAC